-The tricky part is choosing the right under-eye elixir to hydrate, de-puff and lift because what works for a 20-something just wouldn’t be as effective for a 50-something — and vice-versa.
+The tricky part is choosing the right under-eye cream to hydrate, de-puff and lift because what works for a 20-something just wouldn’t be as effective for a 50-something — and vice-versa.
 To help you, here’s a guide on why, when and how you should start taking care of your eye area.
 And if you haven’t started paying attention to it, maybe you should start today.

 Why do our eyes age?